 To understand the likely costs, you first need to understand the steps involved.
 The PERM-based road to a U.S. green card is typically a three-step process.

 If no U.S. workers are available, the employer files the PERM application with the Department of Labor (DOL).
 When the DOL approves the PERM application, the first step is completed.
-Per U.S. law found at 20 CFR 656.12, the employer MUST pay ALL of the costs associated with the PERM process.
+Per U.S. regulations found at 20 C.F.R. § 656.12, the employer MUST pay ALL of the costs associated with the PERM process.
 This includes the attorney’s fees and costs of advertising for the position.

 USCIS requires that you submit a filing fee with the I-140 petition.
 This fee can be paid by either the employer or the employee.
 The employer is NOT required to pay this filing fee.

 Third, once USCIS approves the I-140 petition and the foreign worker’s priority date is current (a visa has become available in his or her category), the foreign worker can complete the final step in the process: filing the green card application (on Form I-485, with related forms and documents).

-If the applications are denied, you do NOT receive a refund for the money you spent on preparing the applications/placing the advertisements, so it is very important that you double and triple check the applications before submitting them.
-It is very unfortunate when an application is denied for a silly mistake or typo that the employer could have easily corrected prior to submission.
+If the applications are denied, you do NOT receive a refund for the money you spent on preparing the applications/placing the advertisements, so it's important that you double and triple check the applications before submitting them.
+It is extremely unfortunate when an application is denied for a silly mistake or typo that the employer could have easily corrected prior to submission.

-As the employer/sponsor, you are also required to provide accurate and up-to-date information to the DOL and USCIS if you are requested to do so.
+As the employer/sponsor, you are also required to provide accurate and up-to-date information to the DOL and USCIS if requested to do so.
 During the immigration process, both USCIS and the DOL may contact you with requests for additional information in order to supplement or cure any defects with the applications.
-These requests will also have a very strict deadline.
+These requests will also have a strict deadline.
 It is your responsibility to provide the requested information within the provided deadline.